Pimco says Bill Gross leaked bonus data, showed bad faith

 Pimco said Gross should be ordered to turn over materials it is entitled to see and be sanctioned for dragging his heels.

-It cited, as an example, Gross' alleged failure to turn over emails about his exit from Pimco with the chief executive of his current employer, Janus Capital Group Inc, which Pimco said it uncovered through a subpoena to Janus itself.
+It cited, as an example, Gross' alleged failure to turn over emails about his exit from Pimco with the chief executive of his current employer, Janus Capital Group Inc JNS.N, which Pimco said it uncovered through a subpoena to Janus itself.

-Pimco, a unit of German insurer Allianz SE, said Gross' "egregious misconduct" supports its argument that it would have had "good cause" for terminating his employment.

 In his lawsuit filed last October, Gross claimed that Newport Beach, California-based Pimco forced him to resign so it could distribute his bonus to others.